-Save energy in Smithville, NJ.
-Call Fortress Exteriors for a free energy-efficient window consultation!
+Get expert advice on window materials in Smithville, NJ.
+Call Fortress Exteriors for a free consultation!

 It is in the Smithville in Atlantic County that James Baremore built what is now the Smithville Inn in 1787, a single room along a well-traveled stagecoach route.
 However, historians debate whether it was originally planned as an inn.
 The area of Smithville was originally considered part of Leeds / Leeds Point at the time.
 By 1874 the inn had grown to six times its original size.
 Its success was well established, but it was eventually abandoned at the turn of the 1900s.
 In 1952, Ethel and Fred Noyes purchased the inn and restored the building, opening it as a restaurant with 42 seats.